adrybakov/wulfric/docs/source/user-guide/module/kpoints.rst

       K : [0.5 0.5 0. ]
       X : [0.5 0.
 0. ]
       R : [0.5 0.5 0.5]
+    >>> # Now we split path into two subpaths
     >>> kp.path = "G-K-X|R-G"
     >>> kp.path
     [['G', 'K', 'X'], ['R', 'G']]
+    >>> # We can add a point to de used in the path
     >>> kp.add_hs_point(name="S", coordinates=[0.5, 0.5, 0.5], label="S")
+    >>> # Now it is possible to use "S" it in the path
     >>> kp.path = "G-K-X|R-S"
     >>> kp.path
     [['G', 'K', 'X'], ['R', 'S']]
+    >>> # The path_string property returns the path in the string format
     >>> kp.path_string
     'G-K-X|R-S'

 .. note::

-    Internally wulfric stores the path as a list of subpaths, where each subpath is a list of high symmetry points.
-This format is also correct for assigning the path attribute.
+    Internally WULFRIC stores the path as a list of subpaths, where each subpath is a list of high symmetry point's names.
+This format is also correct for assigning the :py:attr:`.Kpoints.path`` attribute.

 Configuration
 =============